lylhw13/vs_Hugo/content/post/linux/kali/kali_for_raspberry_pi.md

 ## Step 1: Download and Install Kali Linux Image
 - 1.1 Download Kali Linux official Raspberry Pi image
 - 1.2 Extract the image from the zip file to a local folder
-- 1.3 Use Win32DiskImager our a similar application to load the image on the SD card
+- 1.3 Use Win32DiskImager or Rufus to load the image on the SD card
 - 1.4 Insert the SD card and start the Raspberry Pi

 ## Step 2: Connect to Kali Linux With SSH